-16th September 2018 Parish Picnic and Fun Day – a crammed Greyfriars Hall buzzed with happy talk on Sunday afternoon as parishioners enjoyed the friars’ invitation to meet in the friary and in the gardens.
-Paul Spindler and his C,YP and F band of happy helper served up a great event.
+16th September 2018 Parish Picnic and Fun Day – a crammed Greyfriars Hall buzzed with happy talk on Sunday afternoon as parishioners enjoyed the Friars’ invitation to meet in the Friary and in the Gardens.
+Paul Spindler and his C,YP and F band of happy helpers served up a great event.
 The “shared picnic” once again provided tables ladened with treats ranging from mild chicken curry through egg rolls to crisps with wine, soft drinks and water provided by parishioners Anne Marie Michell’s team again worked wonders in displaying the food and clearing up afterwards.
-We even danced to Baby Shark and followed Tom Spindler in dancing to “Chichiwa” whilst games in the garden produced ringing laughter and whoops of joy balls were passed over the head and between the legs and then parachute games were played.
+We even danced to Baby Shark and followed Tom Spindler in dancing to “Chichiwa” whilst games in the garden produced ringing laughter and whoops of joy.
+Balls were passed over the head and between the legs and then parachute games were played.
 Thanks to Paul Spindler, Mary and Lucy Kehoe.
 Thanks to all who attended and thus contributed to an enjoyable afternoon!

-N.B if you have photographs please email them to email@example.com
+N.B if you have any more photographs please email them to email@example.com

 21st July 2018 A family outing to Tyntesfield – a truly enjoyable day with parishioners ranging from over 70 to under 5 was had at Tyntesfield.
 The sun shone yet shade was present for those who wished for it.
 A joint lunch was followed by “parachute” games, ice-creams and a walk in the woods.
 Thanks to all who turned up and special thanks to Simon Farnden who arranged the day.